apache/flink/docs/dev/windows.md

 When the window is closed, the `WindowFunction` will be provided with the aggregated result.
 This allows to incrementally compute windows while having access to the additional window meta information of the `WindowFunction`.
+The above mechanism applies to `ProcessWindowFunction` as well.

 #### Incremental Window Aggregation with FoldFunction